 3. Use of Personal Information

-3.2 In this section, we set out the purposes for which we use personal information that we collect via the Site and, in compliance with our obligations under European law, identify the “legal grounds” on which we rely to process the information.
+3.2 In this section, we set out the purposes for which we use personal information that we collect via the Site and, in compliance with our obligations under UK and European law, identify the “legal grounds” on which we rely to process the information.